antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_WSGI_SERVER` - WSGI server to use, this value should be left default.
 Accepted values: `gunicorn` (**default**, production-ready), `werkzeug` (recommended for development).
 - `RDFM_WSGI_MAX_CONNECTIONS` - (when using Gunicorn) maximum amount of connections available to the server worker.
 This value must be set to at minimum the amount of devices that are expected to be maintaining a persistent (via WebSocket) connection with the server.
 Default: `4000`.
 - `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application.
 If set, the server will serve the frontend application from endpoint `/api/static/frontend`.
 Before setting this variable, the frontend application must be built and placed in the `frontend/dist` directory.
+- `RDFM_FRONTEND_APP_URL` - specifies URL to the frontend application.
+This variable is required when `RDFM_INCLUDE_FRONTEND_ENDPOINT` is not set, as backend HTTP server has to know where to redirect the **user**.

 API OAuth2 configuration (must be present when `RDFM_DISABLE_API_AUTH` is omitted):

 - `RDFM_OAUTH_URL` - specifies the URL to an authorization server endpoint compatible with the RFC 7662 OAuth2 Token Introspection extension.
 This endpoint is used to authorize access to the RDFM server based on tokens provided in requests made by API users.
+- `RDFM_LOGIN_URL` - specifies the URL to a login page of the authorization server.
+It is used to authorize users and generate an access token and start a session.
+- `RDFM_LOGOUT_URL` - specified the URL to a logout page of the authorization server.
+It is used to end the session and revoke the access token.
 - `RDFM_OAUTH_CLIENT_ID` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_id` used for authentication.
 - `RDFM_OAUTH_CLIENT_SEC` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_secret` used for authentication.